Get involved in campus life

 The Investigative Diagnosis Society is a student-run club in which students gather to review a mock medical case and then explore and ask questions to determine the diagnosis.
 You will learn about different diagnostic tools as well as different diseases that are featured.
 For more information, visit their Facebook page.

 Pre-Medical Society's mission is to promote and foster the pursuit of medical professions among students at OSU.
-The club gathers students interested in becoming physicians or other healthcare professionals from any major and provides them with the resources and skills to help them be successful in the med school admissions process and beyond.
+The club gathers students interested in becoming physicians or other healthcare professionals from any major and provides them with the resources and skills to help them be successful in the medical-related school admissions process and beyond.
 Join their listservs by sending a blank email to email@example.com (you must use your official OSU account for this).
 Then, reply with join.
 Or check out their website, Instagram, and Facebook page to stay informed and connect with others who are planning on pursuing a career in the medical field.

 Minority Association for Premedical Students (MAPS) is a nationwide organization aimed to develop students that wish to pursue medicine.
 Open to any student who supports minority efforts.
 For more information, email email@example.com.